Hashual/Hashual/README.md

 - 🌱 I’m currently learning informatics and cryptos chains
 - 📫 How to reach me loizeau.dorian05@gmail.com
 - 😄 Pronouns: He
+- 🗣️ Languages : French, English
+- ⚙️ In process to learn Japanese, Spanish and Turquish